The eighth episode of Gravity Falls.

 - Pre-emptive Declaration: Gideon does this twice when he's "dropping" tomatoes on Stan.

-- Selective Enforcement: Officer Blubs and Deputy Durland ignore a snatcher stealing an old lady's purse, but quickly react to Stan who causes a minor scuffle.
+- Selective Enforcement: Sheriff Blubs and Deputy Durland ignore a snatcher stealing an old lady's purse, but quickly react to Stan when he causes a minor scuffle.

 - Skyward Scream: "PIONEER DAY!!!"

 - Spoof Aesop: Mabel decides not to spring the knowledge that Pacifica's ancestor is a fraud on her, being content with herself.
 Dipper, on the other hand, gladly does so, and declares that revenge is awesome.Mabel: You know what, Dipper?
 I've got nothing to prove.
 I've learned to see silly as awesome!